Social Psychology Network

 Wilhelm Hofmann

-My main research interests concern the interplay of automatic (impulsive) and controlled (reasoned) processes on the self-regulation of behavior.
-I am interested in understanding when and why impulsive versus reflective precursors influence self-regulatory behavior such as healthy eating and drinking, consumer choice, sexual interest behavior, anger expression, or interracial interaction.
-Recently, I investigated the role of individual differences in working memory capacity and behavioral inhibition, as well as situational influences such as ego depletion, alcohol, and mortality salience in shifting the relative weight of impulsive versus reflective influences on behavior.
-Furthermore, I am conducting research on the consistency between implicit and explicit mental representations, self-knowledge, and evaluative conditioning.
-In my methodological approach, I strive to combine the rigor of experimental research and social-cognitive measurement tools with the external validity of behavioral data from everyday life.
+My main research interests concern the self-regulation of thoughts, feelings, and behavior both in the lab and in the field.
+Specifically, I am interested in understanding when and why people act impulsively or reflectively in domains such as eating and drinking, consumer choice, sexual interest behavior, anger expression, or interracial interaction.
+A major focus of this work is to better understand the processes by which impulses and desires emerge and impact behavior.
+What is the contribution of executive functions such as working memory capacity and behavioral inhibition in this process, as well as the role of situational influences such as ego depletion, alcohol, and social models in one’s environment?
+I also became interested in the connection between self-control and well-being.
+Besides these issues, I am conducting research on the consistency between implicit and explicit mental representations, self-knowledge, and evaluative conditioning.
+In my methodological approach, I strive to combine the rigor of experimental research and measurement tools with the external validity and richness of behavioral data from everyday life (as measured, for instance, with experience sampling).

 Primary Interests: